Lucaskabela/Lk_Website/ReadMe.md

 # Code for Website:
 This repository host the html, css, and javascript code for my personal website.

+Note, this repo is also repeated at lucaskabela.github.io, but this is for my work in progress and trailing features.

 # Planning/Design:
 Inspirations ~  https://www.cs.utexas.edu/~scottm/  (for the humor, information)
                 http://texasacm.org/                (for the aesthetics)